 With a grade 1 hamstring strain the athlete may have tightness in back of the thigh but will be able to walk normally.
 They will be aware of some discomfort and unable to operate at full speed.
 There will be little swelling and trying to bend the knee against resistance is unlikely to reproduce much pain.

 With a grade 2 hamstring strain the athletes gait will be affected and they will most likely be limping.
 Sudden twinges of pain during activity will be present.
 They may notice some swelling and pain will be reproduced when pressing in on the hamstring muscle as well as trying to bend the knee against resistance.

 A grade 3 hamstring strain is a severe injury involving a tear to half or all of the muscle.
 The athlete may need crutches to walk and will feel severe pain and weakness in the muscle.
 Swelling will be noticeable immediately and bruising will usually appear within 24 hours.

-The hamstring muscle group consists of three separate muscles; the Semitendinosus, Semimembranosus and Biceps Femoris.
-During sprinting the hamstring muscles work extremely hard to decelerate the tibia (shin bone) as it swings out.
-It is in this phase just before the foot strikes the ground that the hamstrings become injured as the muscles are working hardest and approaching their maximum length.
+The hamstring muscle group consists of three separate muscles; the semitendinosus, semimembranosus and biceps femoris.
+During sprinting the hamstring muscles work extremely hard to decelerate the tibia or shin bone as it swings out.
+It is in this phase just before the foot strikes the ground that the hamstrings become injured as the muscles are working hardest at the same time as approaching their maximum length.

-Problems with the lower back and pelvis may increase the likelyhood of suffering a hamstrings strain and should always be considered, particularly for recurrent hamstring injuries.
+Problems with the lower back and pelvis may increase the likelihood of suffering a hamstrings strain and should always be considered, particularly for recurrent hamstring injuries.